 Sometimes things are just not working out, yet there is no end in sight.
 If a personal relationship with a life and financial partner has taken an undesirable turn, it may be time to think about where things could end up if the relationship ended.
 In a legal separation, some stipulations will be made about household and childcare expenses, so some information has been gathered that is necessary for a Cash Flow Statement.
 But asset ownership may be indeterminate until the divorce decree is dated.
 A lawyer, in preparation for a divorce, will want to put a value on the couple’s assets and so will look at the big picture.
 During such a period of uncertainty, a marriage counselor can work to preserve the union, but can also begin a conversation about terms of a final split.

-Personal financial planning is easier than planning a life because numbers are involved and numbers don’t lie.
+Personal financial planning for women is easier than planning a life because numbers are involved and numbers don’t lie.
 A Personal Financial Plan allows a landscape view of the future with hope for the best and preparation for the worst.
 Sunny days are ahead, but another storm is brewing.
 Any person in any relationship where income, expenses and assets are shared should pay attention to the immediate financial situation of that partnership.
 When change comes, knowledge is power.

 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the opinions of Spire Wealth Management, LLC, Spire Securities LLC or its affiliates.
 Investing involves risk, including the loss of principal.
 Past performance may not be indicative of future results.

 Spire Wealth Management is a Federally Registered Investment Advisory Firm.
 Securities offered through an affiliated company, Spire Securities, LLC a Registered Broker/Dealer and member FINRA/SIPC